 • When found, unlock your device together with your passcode.

 • Tap Settings when prompted to sign back to your Apple ID on your recovered iPhone.

 What If I Haven’t Enabled Find My iPhone?
 The way to Find Your iPhone Using Google Maps

 Unfortunately, if you don’t have Find My iPhone enabled, you’ll got to resort to retracing your steps, unless you’ve enabled location history for Google Maps.
 Location history with Google maps are going to be ready to tell you the last location of your lost iPhone.
 If you are not sure whether or not you’ve enabled location history, visit the link below.
-If you haven’t, it’ll offer you an choice to enable it, which may be a good idea just in case you lose the phone within the future (imei check online).
+If you haven’t, it’ll offer you an choice to enable it, which may be a good idea just in case you lose the phone within the future (track imei number).

 • Head over to www.google.com/maps/timeline.